 An observing programme, as described in a single proposal, may consist of several runs, e.g., for observations with different instruments, or to be executed in different observing modes or at different epochs for Visitor Mode observations.
-While time requests are done in hours, Visitor Mode observations will be converted to nights (10h for odd and 8h for even periods) during scheduling activities.
+Proposals for Visitor Mode observations (Sect.
+5.1) must request time in nights, whereas proposals for Service Mode observations (Sect.
+5.2) must request time in hours.
 Note that any given proposal may request a mix of Visitor/Service Mode observations provided that they are split into separate runs.
 The definition of a single run differs for Service Mode and Visitor Mode observations; further guidelines are available in Sect.
 2.3.1.